giselew/toctoc_comments/Documentation/Introduction/Features/NewInVersions9xx/Index.rst

 .. index::
 	single: News; Version 9

+- toctoc_comments 9.1.0 brings a new kind of ratings, called the emoLikes.
+EmoLikes are heavily inspired by the reactions Facebook introduced in winter 2016
 - toctoc_comments 9.0.0 brings a new responsive and AJAX-based backend module.
 Old, non AJAX-Backend module is still available, new Backend module is available only with TYPO3 version 6 or newer
 - Code of the backend module has been reorganized
 - In the report bad comment form and in the sign-up component the captcha option is set to the internal captcha of **toctoc_comments** by default. **sr_freecap** can still be used